What Is Lean Warehousing? Benefits, 5S Principles & Best Practices

 The 5S principles are a fundamental part of all lean methodologies, including lean warehousing.

-These principles can help you create an efficient, organized, and safe working environment when applied to every aspect of the warehouse operation — from the layout of your warehouse to how goods are picked and packed.
+These principles can help you create an efficient, organized, and safe working environment when applied to every aspect of the warehouse operation.
+From your warehouse design to how goods are picked and packed.

 The 5S principles (and their Japanese counterparts) include: